 The best way to get to Villa La Angostura is via Bariloche.
 Bariloche is the gateway to northern Patagonia offering daily inbound flights from all over Argentina, so this is where you’ll most likely fly into.

-Once you arrive in Bariloche, you can rent a car and do the 1 hour and 20-minute drive to Villa La Angostura along Ruta 40 – a very picturesque 79-kilometre journey along the highway that crosses the length of Argentina from north to south.
+Once you get to Bariloche, you can rent a car and do the 1 hour and 20-minute drive to Villa La Angostura along Ruta 40 – a very picturesque 79-kilometre journey along the highway that crosses the length of Argentina from north to south.

 Alternatively, you can catch a bus from the Bariloche Bus Terminal.
 The main bus companies that operate that route are Via Bariloche and Albus.